OUR UK TEAM

 Whilst studying geography at the University of Cambridge, he was involved in CUiD (Cambridge University International Development Society), the IDC (Cambridge International Development Conference), and Afrinspire Student Society, visiting Uganda three times with Afrinspire on summer trips.

-Felicity is a GP trainee in Kingston, London UK.
+Felicity is a GP in Huntingdon UK.
 She is passionate about equipping people to improve the world that we live in, the power of relationships and community movements to affect change, and putting her Christian faith into practice.
 She became involved with Afrinspire as a summer intern, and has particularly enjoyed supporting young people in both Africa and the UK to connect with Afrinspire and build their skills and projects.
 Aside from improving health overseas, her interests within medicine are gravitating towards community and population health, clinical leadership and medical education.

 Peter is the charity treasurer and is a Chartered Accountant who has been working in international development since selling his own successful business in 2002.
 Since then he has worked in a variety of development based finance roles in Sudan, Cambodia, Pakistan, Iraq/Kuwait, Tanzania and Palestine.
 He was also a Trustee for over five years of the Cambridge based Humanitarian Centre.

 Clara is the charity secretary and became an Afrinspire trustee following a student visit to Uganda in summer 2010.
 The trip rounded off three years of involvement in international development at Cambridge University, through CUiD (Cambridge University International Development Society), the Queens’ and Clare Overseas Education Fund and the Karen Hilltribes Trust.
 Clara is a project management consultant, supporting government and infrastructure clients with the delivery of major projects and programmes.